konstructio/kubefirst-live/README.md

 Once we agree on a date, we will send you two meetings request: one for the livestream, which will be booked for one hour and a half, so you don't have to rush to another meeting right after.
 Yes, we are that friendly.
 We will also send you a pre-show meeting, which is 15 minutes before, so we ensure everything is working video, and sound-wise, but any last-minute discussion.
 If you want, we can also schedule a 30 minutes a day or two before to discuss more in detail the flow of the show, but we try not to do any dry run to keep it natural, but we will be happy to schedule one if it makes you at ease.

-You do not have to learn how kubefirst is working as we will take care of making work your product on our platform, and will let you know if we have any issues or questions.
+You do not have to learn how Kubefirst is working as we will take care of making work your product on our platform, and will let you know if we have any issues or questions.
 Still, it would be a good idea to [learn a little about our platform](https://docs.kubefirst.io) before the show.
 What you need to prepare is some slides, if you need them, for the part where you'll share about your product (see the [Format section](#format) for more information on that).
 The week of the livestream, we'll share with you the slides we'll use (we use Google Slides, so you'll need a Google account to edit them), in which you'll have a section to add yours.
 If you prefer, you can use your own slides: no worries, we'll just switch the screen to yours once it's your turn.

 #### What we need from you